Pub waste management

 Common Materials: Generally made from plastic, sometimes with specific slots for inserting flat cardboard.

 Reason: Pubs receive many supplies in cardboard boxes, and many menus and promotional items are paper-based.
-Recycling these materials is efficient and environmentally friendly.
+Recycling cardboard is efficient and environmentally friendly.

 <h3>Mixed recycling bins</h3>